iter8-tools/bookinfoapp-productpage/README.md

 ### Reward Metric branch:
-- Added a reward metric as seen in Lines: <https://github.com/iter8-tools/bookinfoapp-productpage/blob/reward_metric/productpage.py#L203>
+- Added a reward metric as seen after the line: <https://github.com/iter8-tools/bookinfoapp-productpage/blob/reward_metric/productpage.py#L203>
+- There are two images available on Docker for `bookinto-iter8`:
+  - `iter8/productpage:reward-v1`: Generates a reward between 1-5 every time the productpage service is pinged
+  - `iter8/productpage:reward-v2`: Generates a reward between 5-10 every time the productpage service is pinged
+- The name of the Prometheus metric where this value is reported is `number_of_books_purchased_total`
+- To change the reward metric to any other value change the random number being generated
+- To change the kind of metric to any other metric, follow the tutorial [here](https://github.com/iter8-tools/metrics-collection)